 - Click “Add Folder…”

-- Highlight the location of your DVC tutorials.
-If you have bought a DVC system and we have installed the tutorial for you this will normally be E:\Tutorials or sometimes F:\Tutorials, if you’re playing the tutorial directly from the DVD drive then it will be K:\ .
+- Add in the folder where the tutorial is stored.
+If you have bought a DVC system and we installed the tutorial for you this will normally be E:\Tutorials or sometimes F:\Tutorials, if you’re playing the tutorial directly from the DVD drive then it will be K:\ .
 If you have just bought the tutorial and installed it yourself this will be wherever you decidec to install the tutorial.

 - Hit “OK” on the “Browse for Folder” window, then “Confirm” on the “Add Site” window